jeremydaly/data-api-client/README.md

 ![Enter database credentials and select database to access](https://user-images.githubusercontent.com/2053544/58768974-912d3080-8570-11e9-8878-636dfb742b00.png)

 Next we give it a name, this is important, because this will be part of the arn when we set up permissions later.
-You can give it a description as well so you don’t forget what this secret is about when you look at it in a few weeks.
+You can give it a description as well so you don't forget what this secret is about when you look at it in a few weeks.

 ![Give your secret a name and add a description](https://user-images.githubusercontent.com/2053544/58768984-a7d38780-8570-11e9-8b21-199db5548c73.png)

 You can then configure your rotation settings, if you want, and then you review and create your secret.
-Then you can click on your newly created secret and grab the arn, we’re gonna need that next.
+Then you can click on your newly created secret and grab the arn, we're gonna need that next.

 ![Click on your secret to get the arn.](https://user-images.githubusercontent.com/2053544/58768989-bae65780-8570-11e9-94fb-51f6fa7d34bf.png)